A-Gr33n/Milestone-Project-1/README.md

 ----
 ## User Experience (UX)
+ * ### User stories

+   * #### First Time Vistor Goals
+    a.
+As a First Time Vistor to the website, I want to be able to access the website without any extensive time and to easily find and browse the navigation menu.

+    b.
+As a First Time Vistor I want to make a resrvation for a specific date and time.
+I should be quickly notified about reservations quickly and easily.

+    c.
+As a First Time Visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.
+    * #### Returning Visitor
+    a.
+As a Returning vistor, I want to find out if there is anything new on the menu that the restaurant will have.

+    b.
+As a Returning Vistor, I want to find the best way to get in contact the restaurant as there may be any questions I may have.

+    c.
+As a Returning Vistor, I want my details to be saved when I book a reservation so it will be a much faster process.

+    * #### Frequent User Goals
+     a.
+As a Frequent User, I want to check to see any updates and any speical features the website will have.

+     b.
+As a Frequent User, I want to check if theres any new information that the business may have

  *  ### Business Goals
   1. To increase revenue and profitability
   1. To franchise the business in other locations